General’s Shoulder Boards

 (Ron Richter collection)

 A subdued matte bullion example.
 Matte bullion was typically used for field dress, though not always.
+By now the gold bullion has aged to a dark, matte brown color.
+This example has a non-visible red underlay, which indicates that it is an early pre-war example.

 (Ron Richter collection)